neomatrix369/AIE7-Cert-Challenge/docs/Report.md

 ## Task 1: Defining the Problem and Audience
+**✅ Deliverables**

+1. Write a succinct 1-sentence description of the problem

 * **Problem:** It is hard to get clear, precise answers to questions about student loans and student loan repayment for existing borrowers and potential borrowers, even as a customer service agent within a federal student loan company like [Mohela](https://www.mohela.com/) and [Federal Student Aid](https://studentaid.gov/)

+2. Write 1-2 paragraphs on why this is a problem for your specific user

 * **Why:**
   1. As student loan repayment continues this summer, the volume of calls is expected to increase in 2025